20shaked20/DirectedWeightedGraph/README.md

 like ``` java -jar Ex2 G2.json``` or ``` java -jar Ex2 G3.json ``` </br>
 Very Important: running 1000Nodes.json and 10000Nodes.json is NOT RECOMMENDED AT ALL on nearly all home machines
 </br>
-Also worth noting that you will receive a FileNotFoundException if the file doesn't exist or if there is a typo
+Also worth noting that you will receive a FileNotFoundException if the file doesn't exist or if there is a typo.

+## Lessons Learned
+### things to improve
+- Better groundwork preparation
+- If we choose to use TDD than prepare tests before code
+- More accurate tests

+### things to keep
+- Good source control
+- Proper divide of work
+- Keeping track of exercise additions and changes

 ## File Hierarchy